MagnaMentes/OnboardPro/docs/user_guide_en.md

 ## Getting Started
 1. Open the application at http://localhost:3000
-2. Log in with your credentials:
+2. Log in with the credentials provided by your system administrator or HR manager
+3. After logging in, you will be automatically directed to the dashboard corresponding to your role:
-   - HR: test@onboardpro.com / test123
+   - HR: HR Dashboard
-   - Manager: manager@onboardpro.com / test123
+   - Manager: Manager Dashboard
-   - Employee: employee@onboardpro.com / test123
+   - Employee: Dashboard

 ## User Roles
 - **HR**: Full access to all features